ubc-library-rc/intro-git/content/03_sync.md

 Though not mandatory, choosing a license is an important part of openly sharing your creative work online.
 For help selecting an appropriate license see [https://choosealicense.com/](https://choosealicense.com/).

-## Linking your local repository to GitHub
+## Linking your local repository to GitHub (SSH or HTTPS)

 After creating the "hello-world" repository, GitHub will display the repository main web-page on your browser.
 This page contains information required to link your GitHub repository, `remote`, to the repository you created with Git on your own computer.

-You have two options to connect your local machine to GitHub.
-SSH is a security protocol widely used by many applications.
+You have two options to connect your local machine to GitHub. **SSH** is a security protocol widely used by many applications.
 You can use the following commands to connect your newly created repository or your existing repository to Github.

 ![The repository SSH on GitHub](figures/github-instructions-ssh.png)

-You can also use HTTPS protocol to connect your local repository to GitHub.
+You can also use **HTTPS** protocol to connect your local repository to GitHub.
 Take a look at the following figure and find the commands you need to use to sync your local repository with Github.
 We will explain these commands in the rest of this section.

 ![The repository HTTPS on GitHub](figures/github-instructions-https.png)

-Note: GitHub removed password authentication on August 13, 2021.
+GitHub removed password authentication on August 13, 2021.
 SSH is a secure way to connect your local machine to Github.
 To use the SSH protocol, we need a little more setup before we can actually connect to the remote repository.
+To find out more about the SSH authentication, check out [the tutorial for activating SSH authentication](content/06-extra-material.md).
+{: .note}

-To find out more about the SSH authentication, check out [the tutorial for activating SSH authentication](content/06-extra-material.html).
-In this workshop, we are going to use the HTTPS protocol and GitHub access tokens or Git Credential Manager, depending on your OS.
+In this workshop, we are going to use the HTTPS protocol and GitHub access tokens (or Git Credential Manager, depending on your OS).
 GitHub access tokens are simple to obtain, but should be used with caution and should not be shared.

-### Step 1: link the repositories with "git remote add"
+### Step 1: link the repositories with **"git remote add"**
 Enter the command below, replacing <your_github_username> as appropriate.

 Input